aidenament/Story-Teller-AI/README.md

 ## Overview

 Story Teller is a multi-agent AI system that creates personalized, age-appropriate stories through an interactive conversation with children.
-The application uses a sophisticated orchestration of AI agents to generate, refine, and narrate stories that capture children's imagination while teaching valuable lessons.
+The application uses a sophisticated orchestration of AI agents to generate, refine, and read stories that capture children's imagination.
 The default model for this project is gpt-3.5-turbo.
-The handoff and tool design is a little different than what I would have done for more capable models because 3.5 turbo is very dumb and needs lots of hand holding and reminders to not make mistakes.
-Tool usage and handoffs are still possible, but the scope of what can be done is more limited.
-You see MAJOR improvements just by swapping to 4.1 so I recommend doing so if that is at all possible.

 ## Features